ratpack/example-ratpack-gradle-groovy-app/README.md

 It is also using the Ratpack Gradle plugin as the development environment.

-## About

-This app shows off some of the ratpack features, and the Gradle integration.

 ## Getting Started

 Check this project out, cd into the directory and run: